1856 United States presidential election in Virginia

 The 1856 United States presidential election in Virginia took place on November 4, 1856, as part of the 1856 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

 Virginia voted for the Democratic candidate, former United States Minister to the United Kingdom James Buchanan over the American candidate, former President Millard Fillmore.
-Former U.S. Senator John C. Frémont was also the Republican candidate in this election.
-Buchanan won the state with a margin of 19.92%.
+Former U.S. Senator John C. Frémont was also the Republican candidate in this election, but he was not on the ballot in the state.
+Buchanan won Virginia with a margin of 19.92%.

 Campaign

 John Curtiss Underwood, George Rye, and H. Carpenter were the state's delegates to the 1856 Republican National Convention.
 They wanted to cast forty-five votes, three per congressional district and six at-large, but the convention only allotted them nine votes.
 They refused to vote in protest on both ballots.
 The delegation initially supported David Wilmot for the vice-presidential nomination, but later supported William L. Dayton.
-The Republican Party of Virginia held its first state convention was held on September 18, 1856, while Underwood was in another state due to threats of violence.
+The Republican Party of Virginia held its first state convention on September 18, 1856, while Underwood was in another state due to threats of violence.
 William E. Stevenson, a future governor of West Virginia, was indicted for distributing an anti-slavery pamphlet.

 John C. Frémont received 291 votes in the state.
 280 votes came from the northwest, 5 from Shenandoah County, 5 from Scott County, and one from Alexandria, Virginia.

 Democrats would not win Preston County and Upshur County again until 1964 (as part of West Virginia).